 Conor McGregor

 In 2008, McGregor began competing professionally in mixed martial arts (MMA), fighting in the lightweight and featherweight divisions.
 He won the CWFC Featherweight and Lightweight Championships in 2012 before signing with the UFC in 2013.
 After five consecutive wins, he won the Interim Featherweight Championship by defeating Chad Mendes at UFC 189.
 He became the undisputed Featherweight Champion at UFC 194 after knocking out José Aldo in 13 seconds, which is the fastest finish in UFC title fight history.
-He later won the UFC Lightweight Championship at UFC 205 by defeating Eddie Alvarez.
-In 2017.
+In 2017, he won the UFC Lightweight Championship at UFC 205 by defeating Eddie Alvarez.
 He transitioned briefly to professional boxing, facing Floyd Mayweather Jr. in a highly publicised bout, which he lost via TKO in the 10th round.
 He returned to MMA and challenged for the UFC Lightweight Championship at UFC 229, losing to Khabib Nurmagomedov via submission.

 McGregor is the biggest pay-per-view (PPV) draw in MMA history, having headlined the five highest-selling UFC PPV events.
 His fight against Nurmagomedov at UFC 229 drew 2.4 million PPV buys, the most ever for an MMA event.
 His 2017 boxing match against Mayweather generated over 5.3 million buys across the United States and the United Kingdom, making it the second highest-selling pay-per-view event in history.
 McGregor was ranked as the world's highest-paid athlete by Forbes in 2021, earning a reported $180 million.
 He also appeared on the list in 2018, ranking fourth with earnings of $99 million.
 Outside of fighting, McGregor has pursued business ventures.